- What precautions are you taking to help prevent the spread of COVID-19?

 Craniosacral Consultation (1 hour)................... $120

-In 2005 The Bowen Technique (BOWTECH) training was first approved under the Australian Qualifications Framework.
-A Certificate IV in Bowen Therapy (10533NAT) and a Diploma in Bowen Therapy (10534NAT) are offered through Bowen Training Australia.
+A Certificate IV in Bowen Therapy 10533NAT and a Diploma of Bowen Therapy 10534NAT are offered through Bowen Training Australia.
 A Certificate IV in Bowen Therapy is the minimum requirement for Bowen practitioners to receive insurance and become a member of a professional association such as the Bowen Association of Australia.

 Joshua Rasco has been practising Bowen Therapy since 2005 and has attained a Diploma of Bowen Therapy and the post-Diploma Specialised Bowen Procedures 2 certificate.
 He is also a former Cert IV in Bowen Therapy instructor with Bowen Training Australia.

 An initial session will last from 1 hour to 1 1/4 hours.
 Follow-up treatments usually run from 45 minutes to 1 hour.

 Cash, Visa and Master Card are accepted.

-Yes, Bowen can be performed through light, loose-fitting clothing.
+Yes, they can be performed through light, loose-fitting clothing.
 No jeans or slippery material please.

 Bowen Therapy is not massage but it is a type of bodywork.
 Bowen Therapy is gentler and more precise than massage.
 Bowen moves stimulate the body's own inate healing potential allowing for a very powerful response.
 A Bowen practitioner starts this process but the body does the rest.
 With massage it is the practitioner that endeavours to bring about healing in the body through their manual kneading and massaging.